Do you find yourself stuck in the same conflict with your partner, hoping something will change?

 THIRD PARTY PAYMENT (INCLUDING LDS BISHOPS): We can submit invoices to LDS bishops for reimbursement.
 If your bishop will be paying for your counseling sessions, please bring his mailing address and phone number with you to your initial appointment.

-* Payment will be collected upon arrival, prior to your session (card, check, or cash).
-If more time is needed, the fee will be adjusted accordingly.
+* Payment will be collected prior to your session (card, check, or cash).
+If the session goes over the allotted time, your session fee will be adjusted accordingly.